terraform-redhat/terraform-provider-rhcs/examples/create_identity_provider/github/README.md

           ```
           export TF_VAR_url=<ocm_url>
           ```
       1. The ID of the cluster for which you are creating the identity provider.
-This ID can be found in the `rosa` command-line interface (CLI***REMOVED*** with the command `rosa list cluster`.
+This ID can be found in the `rosa` command-line interface (CLI) with the command `rosa list cluster`.
           ```
           export TF_VAR_cluster_id=<cluster_id>
           ```